Fraud in Audits

 Accounting Fraud Explained

 For example, a corporation may decide to make an estimate that ends up being revised later.
-It is not considered fraudulent behavior, as long as the company produced the estimation in good faith by using relevant information at the time of the estimation.
+It is not considered fraudulent behavior, as long as the company produced the estimate in good faith by using relevant information at the time of the estimation.

 Accounting fraud occurs when deliberate misstatements are made, i.e., a company overstating its assets to make itself appear more financially healthy.
 Another example is if a company overstates its revenues to make itself appear more profitable than it actually is.